grnet/synnefo/docs/admin-guide.rst

 Configuration
 ~~~~~~~~~~~~~

-The settings for the snf-branding application are found in the configuration
+The settings for the snf-branding application can be found in the configuration
-file   <path_to_conf_file> 15-snf-branding.conf
+file   <path_to_conf_file>/15-snf-branding.conf

-By default, the service name is Synnefo and the Company name is GRNET.
+By default, the service name is Synnefo and the company name is GRNET.
 These name and their respective logos and urls are used throughout Astakos,
 Pithos and Cyclades UI.

 **Name and logos:**

-The first group of branding customization regards Company and Service info.
+The first group of branding customization regards company and service info.

 You can overwrite the company and the service name and url respectively  by
 uncommenting  and setting the following: